DILCISBoard/E-ARK-AIP/index.md

 To illustrate this with the help of an example, Figure [8](#fig8) shows the structure of an AIP where the original submission consists of two representations which were part of the original submission.
-The `submission` directory of the AIP contains the original submission “as is”, which means that neither data nor metadata is changed.
+The `submission` folder of the AIP contains the original submission “as is”, which means that neither data nor metadata is changed.

 <a name="fig8"></a>